zer0glitch/ocpv-ansible-example/README.md

 In order to begin this course we have to assume you have met the below requirements:
 - You have access to a workstation with an internet connection (I sure hope you do if you're reading this!)
 - You have access to RHPDS.
+or
+- You have your own enviornment with capable of running Openshift Virtualization

 ### 1. Lab configuration - This step can be skipped when utilizing  a different instance of OCP
 #### Order your virtual environment rhpds